simmor-store/angular-simmor-examples/README.md

 }
 ```

-We can define store this class.
+We can define store class.
 State can be modified throw draft field.
 Simmor uses [immer](https://github.com/immerjs/immer) that can update immutable state by mutating it.

 ```ts
 @Injectable({providedIn: 'root'})